 Expat families and children

 There are plenty of high-quality Spanish instruction schools, as well as international schools in Barcelona.
-For parents with young children, it may be recommended to send them to a Spanish school to assist them in immersing into the language and culture.
+For parents with young children, sending them to a Spanish school may be recommended to assist them in immersing into the language and culture.
+Expat parents also needn't worry about healthcare in Barcelona, as the Catalan public health system is free and accessible.

 Climate in Barcelona

-New arrivals who have emigrated for pleasure or those who have been lucky enough to secure a job beforehand will find no better place to explore.
-As a city that is shaped by Catalonian heritage, expats who make an effort to learn the language and immerse themselves in the culture will find it hard to ever leave Barcelona.
+New arrivals moving to Barcelona for pleasure or those who have been lucky enough to secure a job beforehand will find no better place to explore.
+As a city that is shaped by Catalonian heritage, expats who make an effort to learn the language and immerse themselves in the culture will find it hard ever to leave Barcelona.